raphael-group/chisel/README.md

 CHISEL is written in python 2.7, is based on standard python packages, and does not required any compilation but only two additional standard open-source softwares.
 To support CHISEL distribution, we report two automatic and easy installation processes for CHISEL and all the requirements, through package managers which keep everything up to date.
-In particular, CHISEL will be distributed as a python [conda](https://conda.io/en/latest/index.html) package through the channel [bioconda](https://bioconda.github.io/); this is the main recommended installation process.
+The usage of package managers is the recommended installation process.
 The details are reported in the following sections:
 1. [Dependencies](#dependencies): required packages and additional software;
-2. [Conda installation](#conda): automatic installation through package manager conda on bioconda channel;
+2. [Conda installation](#conda): automatic installation through package manager conda;
-3. [Virtualenv installation](#virtualenv): automatic installation through python virtual environments.
+3. [Virtualenv installation](#virtualenv): automatic installation through python virtual environments;
+3. [Additional notes](#additionalnotes): additional and useful notes for possible issues and reccomendations.

 ### Dependencies
 <a name="dependencies"></a>